 As the weather gets warmer, standardized testing gets closer.
 Spring is testing season, so teachers and students alike are starting to feel the pressure!
-Here are some memory tricks to get your students prepared for the big day while minimizing the stress.
-Keep in mind not all memory devices work for every student, so be sure to only use those that will suit your class best!
+Here are some tricks, in no specific order, to get your students prepared for the big day while minimizing the stress.

 While there’s no way to know what’s on the test beforehand, you can get them acclimated to answering multiple choice questions.
 Teach them how to read the question thoroughly for keywords they might have missed, go over the process of elimination in case they get stuck, and remind them that it’s okay to skip a question and come back to it later.
 And don’t forget to warn your students about the misconception that “multiple choice” means “easy”!
 It’s unfortunately not true!

 You read that right.
 A study by the University of Cincinnati found that the smell of peppermint helps people focus for extended periods of time.
 By handing out a few mint candies to each student before the exam, you could be helping them stay focused through the entire testing period!

 3. Give your students as many mnemonics as possible

 Using visual and retrieval cues is an excellent way to help your students recall information while they’re testing.
 For example, if your students have been learning geography this year, tell them that the American Great Lakes are also HOMES (Huron, Ontario, Michigan, Erie, and Superior).
 Memory devices such as this are sure to aid your students in a pinch!